leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/DebuggerMemoryBytesPlugin/DebuggerMemoryBytesPlugin.md

 ![](images/DebuggerMemoryBytesPlugin.png)

-The memory, or dynamic bytes, window is analogous to Ghidra's bytes window for static analysis, but in the dynamic context.
+<a name="toggle-header"></a>The memory, or dynamic bytes, window is analogous to Ghidra's
+bytes window for static analysis, but in the dynamic context.
 It displays memory contents from a target.
 More precisely, it displays recorded memory contents in a trace.
 In most use cases, that trace is "at the present," meaning it is the most recent memory from a live target.